Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 - Model specific nodes only have for difference a custom auto-scaling when set at 0

-## Specifities

-- The CLIP patch ignores the connections and patches the model within the memory.
-Simply disconnecting it does not revert the behavior.
-To revert to default behavior set it at 1 or reload the model without the node connected.
-It is the only node ignoring the connections and does not modify anything but the connected CLIP model.
-- For SD1 and SDXL nodes: **settings the temperature at zero will use a dynamic scale proportional to the resolution**.
-It is good for lower resolutions but not on point for higher.
+- The CLIP temperature patches the attention within the VRAM/RAM.
+The modification ignores connections but is only linked to what is loaded.
+To get default behavior set the temperature at one.

 ## Requirements